Managing your orders

 You can change the default content of all of the emails that are sent about an updated order status by editing your order status emails in settings.
 Additionally, you can preview and edit the content for an order status change for a specific order when editing the order.
 This way you can cater the email to the specific customer that the order is for.

-To allow for previewing and editing of order status emails from within individual orders you will need to enable the setting by navigating to the 'Your Orders' page by selectingfrom the menu.
+To allow for previewing and editing of order status emails from within individual orders you will need to enable the setting on the 'Order Settings' page.
+To do this, selectfrom the menu.

 Once you have enabled the setting, when you are managing a specific order and you select to change the order status and also to send an auto-email to the customer about the change, the content of the email will appear for you to be able to preview and edit: